 I started in the healthcare field as a Massage Therapist, practicing over ten years including three years of teaching massage and anatomy and physiology.
 During that time I attended college at Oregon State University earning my Bachelor of Science degree in Exercise and Sport Science.
 I continued on to earn my Masters of Science in Human Movement and Doctorate in Physical therapy from A.T.
 Still University.
-I am now certified as a Pelvic Rehabilitation Practitioner (PRPC), nationally recognized among healthcare professionals for treatment in Pelvic Floor Dysfunction (PFD) and a Board-Certified Specialist, and fellow of the International Society for the Study of Women’s Sexual Health.
+I am certified as a Pelvic Rehabilitation Practitioner (PRPC), nationally recognized among healthcare professionals for treatment in Pelvic Floor Dysfunction (PFD) and a Board-Certified Specialist, and fellow of the International Society for the Study of Women’s Sexual Health.

-During physical therapy school I was suffering from pelvic pain, urinary frequency (4x an hour) and feeling of a constant infection (although diagnositic tests were negative).
+During physical therapy school I was suffering from pelvic pain, urinary frequency (4x an hour) and feeling of a constant infection and urge (although diagnositic tests were negative).
 I was misdiagnosed with Reoccuring UTIs, Interstitial Cystitis, and even told I was allergic to my boyfriend’s sperm and would need to take antibiotics for the rest of my life!
-Fortunately, I learned about Pelvic Floor Dysfunction (PFD) while in physical therapy school and was able to get the help I needed.
+Fortunately, I learned about Pelvic Floor Dysfunction (PFD) while in physical therapy school and was able to get the help I needed through physical therapy.
 I knew from the first day of my first class in “Gender Health” that I had found my calling in the physical therapy field and would become a Pelvic Floor Physical Therapist.
 It is now my mission to educate and help those suffering from PFD and direct them to get the help they need.

 What is Pelvic Floor Physical Therapy?